moj-analytical-services/splink/docs/dev_guides/settings_validation/settings_validation_overview.md

 Our custom settings schema can be found within [settings_jsonschema.json](https://github.com/moj-analytical-services/splink/blob/master/splink/files/settings_jsonschema.json).

 This is a json file, outlining the required data type, key and value(s) to be specified by the user while constructing their settings.
-Where values devivate from this specified schema, an error will be thrown.
+Where values deviate from this specified schema, an error will be thrown.

 [Schema validation](https://github.com/moj-analytical-services/splink/blob/master/splink/validate_jsonschema.py) is currently performed inside the [settings.py](https://github.com/moj-analytical-services/splink/blob/master/splink/settings.py#L44C17-L44C17) script.